 3 tablespoons milk

-In a double boiler, combine butter, sugar, cocoa, eggs, Nestlé’s Quick, and vanilla.
-Stir over heat until smooth.
+Cook Chocolate Base: In the top of a double boiler, combine the butter, sugar, cocoa, beaten eggs, Nestlé’s Quick, and vanilla extract.
+Stir continuously over heat until well cooked, glossy, and smooth.

 Ingredients